john-on-git/openglasteroids/OpenGLSpaceGame/Docs/notes.md

 		- Game Ends When 0 lives or 9999 score.
 		- AFter game ends, user is prompted to enter name for score.

-- The 2D draw error is: 1282 GL_INVALID_OPERATION Wrong Component Type or Count".
-This indicates that the wrong type is being put in a uniform.
-There's only one uniform (texture), and it's Sampler2D.